 We have a duty of disclosure to our insurers to declare any material change in risk which may increase the insurer's exposure.
 Failure to notify insurers of any known increase in risk may result in coverage being denied or withdrawn.

 For this reason, the beneficial steward of the asset is required to submit a Fire Impairment Notice to insurers whenever fire protection or detection systems are down for a period of time, including when down for scheduled maintenance.

-For further information please contact the Risk and Insurance Services team.
+For further information please contact the Risk and Compliance Team.